tombjerkan/norwegian-dictionary/README.md

 # Ensure you are logged in to the deployment Heroku account
 heroku login

+# Set-up the Heroku remote for your local repository
+heroku git:remote -a peaceful-castle-58905

 # Publish local commits to the Heroku server.
 git push heroku master
 ```